Introduction

 Next, the task is to configure “Push to Cloud Foundry”.
 In the “Push to Cloud Foundry” task, you need to configure the following settings.

-• Display name: task name
+- Display name: task name.

-• Cloud Foundry Endpoint: service endpoint that you have created for Cloud Foundry
+- Cloud Foundry Endpoint: Service endpoint that you have created for Cloud Foundry.

-• Menifest file: it is a path of the manifest file containing Cloud Foundry deployment options.
+- MManifestFile: It is a path of the manifest file containing Cloud Foundry deployment options.

 Now click on “Save” to save the stage information and settings.
 You can test your release pipeline on an old build.
 To run the release pipeline manually, click on the “Create release” button.

-When you trigger the release pipeline manually, you have to define certain properties such as the artifact version and then click on the “Create” button.
+When you trigger the release pipeline manually, you have to define certain properties such as the artifact version, and then click on the “Create” button.

 You can also view the logs and status of each task of release.
-To view log and status, click on “Logs”.
+To view the log and status, click on “Logs”.
 This option is available on the hover of the stage.
 Here, you can see the default task and custom task with their status.
 The log is very important for diagnosis.

 Once all tasks under the job have run successfully, your application is hosted on IBM Cloud Foundry.